Summertime is for fun, adventure and excitement – for the kids. For the stay at home moms, summer can be an overwhelming time.

-The only problem is, I’m kind lazy when it comes to strict plans, and I know myself…I would never stick to a themed schedule, even though this one seems like so much fun!
+The only problem is, I’m kinda lazy when it comes to strict plans, and I know myself…I would never stick to a themed schedule, even though this one seems like so much fun!

-i really like to get a feel for our day when it begins and read my children’s moods before we REALLY decide what we will do on any given day.
+I really like to get a feel for our day when it begins and read my children’s moods before we REALLY decide what we will do.

-This is why I have create the Unscheduled Summer Schedule.
+This is why I have created the Unscheduled Summer Schedule.